dina-aziz/DRLND-Project1-Navigation/README.md

 2. Place the file in the DRLND GitHub repository, in the root folder, and unzip (or decompress) the file.

+### Implementation Details
+See `Report.md` for description of the learning algorithm and implementation details.
 ### Instructions

 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!